User Interface#

 Shortcuts in Hierarchy panel

-In Hierarchy panel, click to give it the focus.
-Then,
+Click in the Hierarchy panel to give it the focus.
+Then you can:

 - Use the F key to center and focus on the selected object in the Scene View.